 Over the next few weeks as more and more people choose to travel to visit sites we will face a considerable challenge in terms of checking paths are accessible and looking for birds or other wildlife that may have moved into unusual areas whilst the reserves have been quieter.
 Thank you in advance for your support and understanding as our team get on top of this work.

 Events and planned activities are mostly cancelled with a few digital talks planned and socially distanced and risk assessed opportunities being posted on our website and social media.
 We are monitoring public health information and will continue to post updates on our website and social media channels.

 All volunteering activities, including corporate workdays, have been paused but in light of the new guidance we are currently reviewing how we can restart elements of the volunteering programme safely with some sessions with limited numbers of volunteers starting up.

 Getting in touch

-If you need to get in touch, please email in the first instance or message us via our Facebook page.
+If you need to get in touch, visit our contact form or message us via our Facebook page.
 At this busy time we may take longer to reply to your enquiries, so your patience is appreciated.

 Nottinghamshire Wildlife Trust would not be able to carry out the important work we do for people and nature without our supporters and we thank you all for your continued support during these difficult times.
 We encourage you to stay in touch via our social media channels Facebook, Twitter and Instagram.